Poultry, London: Notable buildings

 Although short it is lined by notable buildings.
 No 1 Poultry is a postmodern office and retail building which is home to the Coq d'Argent restaurant, which includes a rooftop terrace and formal garden, and takes up what were numbers 1 to 17.
 Opposite, a wide alley, Grocers' Hall Court, leads to the livery hall of the Worshipful Company of Grocers, one of the City's original twelve great livery companies that ranks second in their order of precedence.
 Its main entrance is on Princes Street.

 The bulk of the north side 27–35 Poultry was the London headquarters of Midland Bank, a Grade I listed building.
-It was the filming set kept secret from viewers for Channel 4 game show The Bank Job, broadcast in 2012.